Clinical trial safety profile

 Soothing fluid intake

-• This information is not included in the ARIKAYCE full Prescribing Information
+• This information is not included in the ARIKAYCE Prescribing Information

 • The data are from a telephone survey of 26 patients prescribed ARIKAYCE conducted during a 2-month period at 2 academic medical centers in the United States

-• Writing assistance was provided to the authors through funding from Insmed Incorporated.
+• Writing assistance was provided to the authors through funding from Insmed.
 Insmed was not involved with the conceptualization, development, conduct, or analyses of the survey

 Graph of management strategies and select respiratory adverse events such as increased coughing, dysphonia, dyspnea, and increased sputum.